surviveRuins/Horizon/README.md

 ## General Certificate Transparency basics

-Every time a domain registeres or renews(lesser known!) a TLS certificate from a Certificate Authority, it is logged to a publicially accessible, decentralized Certificate Transparency Log.
+Every time a domain's TLS certificate is registered, renewed or modified, the Certificate Authority managing that certificate, logs it to a publicially accessible, decentralized Certificate Transparency Log.

-Horizon connects to a Certificate Transparency Stream server like https://github.com/d-Rickyy-b/certstream-server-go via websockets and monitors the data for domain squatting attempts.
+Horizon connects to a Certificate Transparency Stream server like https://github.com/d-Rickyy-b/certstream-server-go via websockets and monitors the data(fetched from the instances of the Certificate Transparency Log operators and then streamed to any websocket connection on a port and path) for domain squatting attempts.

 ## Squatting techniques